vbousquet/vpx_lightmapper/README.md

 The workflow can be whatever you want, but the tool was designed around the following one:
 1. Create a table in VPX
 2. Import the table in Blender (or update if this is done after the first iteration)
-3. Configure its baking (create light groups, bake groups, bake modes,...)
+3. Adjust the generated baking configuration (light groups, bake groups, bake modes,...)
 4. Improve the materials and adjust the lights in Blender
 5. Bake
 6. Review the result direclty inside Blender
-7. Export bakes (and generate a little integration script)
-8. Import in VPX, hide all the visual elements that have been baked
-9. Add the little generated script to the table script
+7. Export an updated table with all the bakes and and updated script with lightmap synchronization integrated
-10. Test and adjust light factors in VPX
+10. Test and adjust light factors in VPX, eventually go back to step 2, using update button
-11. When the table is ready to be released, create a copy of the table, remove all the hidden visual elements and initial textures to get a small size version.
+11. When the table is ready to be released, export using the option to remove all the hidden visual elements and initial textures to get a small file size.

 The tool expects a scene using the following collections:
 - 'VLM.Trash': deleted objects, not rendered
 - 'VLM.Hidden': hidden objects, not rendered
 - 'VLM.Indirect': objects which are not baked (not included in the output meshes and textures) but *indirectly* influence the lighting.
 For example this can be used for trigger wires, gate wires,...
-- *TODO* 'VLM.Overlays': objects which are not baked (not included in the output meshes and textures) but *directly* influence the lighting.
+- 'VLM.Overlays': objects which are not baked (not included in the output meshes and textures) but *directly* influence the lighting.
 For example this can be used for insert text overlays,...
 - 'VLM.Light Groups': this collection hosts sub-collections which define each lighting situation (see below).
 - 'VLM.Bake Groups': this collection hosts sub-collections which define each bake group (see below).